fdac20/news/FinalProject.md

    * responsibilities of each member, along with
    * a time-line of milestones, and
    * the expected outcome
-- The proposal pdf will be comited to fdac19/ProjectName/proposal.pdf
+- The proposal pdf will be committed to fdac19/ProjectName/proposal.pdf